Music and Worship

-The chancel choir is an SATB choral ensemble that provides musical leadership during our worship service.
-Drawing upon the rich musical traditional of sacred choral repertoire from past and present, the choir sings weekly anthems and incidental service music and provides vocal leadership for congregational hymns.
+The chancel choir is an SATB ensemble that leads music during our worship services.
+Drawing upon the rich musical traditional of sacred choral repertoire from past and present, the choir sings weekly anthems, leads congregational hymns and provides other service music as well.

-In addition, the choir presents larger choral works in worship and in concert.
+Additionally, the choir presents larger choral works in worship.
 The choir is active during the academic year and is off during the summer.
-Rehearsals are held in the choir room at 7pm on Wednesday nights.
+Rehearsals are held in the choir room at 7:00pm on Wednesday nights.
 Childcare is available with advanced notice.